orsonteodoro/oiledmachine-overlay/README.md

 *dev-lang/qb64 - This is a freeware QBasic clone.
 It has similar look and feel as QBasic.

+*dev-lang/gambas - This is a BASIC dialect.
+It is basically a Visual Basic clone.
+Version 3.8.4 is in this overlay.
+Use the ide use flag to build the IDE.
+You can make games with it and has support for opengl.

 *dev-lang/turboturtle - This is a TurboLogo ebuild.
 It uses a wrapper /usr/bin/turboturtle to dump the code to current working directory.
 Read more about turtle graphics at http://www.fascinationsoftware.com/FS/html/TurboTurtle.html .

 *game-engines/godot - Open source alternative to the Unity Game Engine.
 This one is the 2.0 beta.
 It also installs the demos in /usr/share/godot.